Cloud-Foundations/keymaster/docs/examples/zerotrust/pomerium.md

 Configure certificates and DNS as you would normally.
 You can get your own certificates, use certbot to obtain wildcards or enable autocert.
-Once you have that figured out, set up below is a good example.
+Once you have that figured out, the configurations below are a reasonable template to follow.

 ```
 authenticate_service_url: https://pomerium.example.com